ssmiller25/r15cookieblog/content/about.md

   * Built and supported the demo environments for use by sales and partners.
 Later migrated to Amazon AWS in order to improve uptime and availability to our worldwide sales teams.
   * Offered direct assistance to the Sales team for several larger deals.
 This included enhancing documentation as well as providing custom-compiled utilities in order to diagnose and support more complex configurations, such as Kerberos against Active Directory within a Java application.
   * Developed a custom Python utility, [vROpsCLI](https://github.com/BlueMedoraPublic/vropscli), that leverages a REST API interface to enable larger customers an easier method to manage their environments.
-  * DevOps Engineer on the SaaS application platform, including management of a Kubernetes cluster in Amazon AWS, and a build pipeline leveraging TravisCI.
+  * DevOps Engineer on the SaaS application platform, including management of a Kubernetes cluster in Amazon AWS, and a build pipeline leveraging TravisCI and Jenkins.
   * Introduced Terraform to the SaaS to better manage core infrastructure outside of Kubernetes.
   * Played a crucial role in achieving SOC2 compliance.
 This included fully documenting the deployment pipeline, and ensuring all documented policies tied back to technical controls to ensure compliance.
   * Directly supported developers and QA in the following technologies: